 Millions of Muslims around the world are currently observing Ramadan, a holy month in the Islamic calendar marked by worshippers abstaining from food or drink between sunup and sundown.
 But why is Ramadan so important for Muslims?
 And what exactly is the purpose of a fast?

-GlobalPost answers some frequent questions about the Holy Month
+GlobalPost answers some frequently asked questions about the holy month.

 What's the historical significance of Ramadan?